Milvintsiss/sqlite3_library_windows/README.md

 	  runApp(MyApp());
     }

 And... that's it!
-No need to provide you with your own sqlite3.dll file🙂
+No need to provide your own sqlite3.dll file🙂